Communities

 @rosends.
 As I said, as far as I’m aware the rule you propose would always work for Hashem’s Name.
 But I think the rule is meant to have broader applications.
 Consider Bereishit 18:12 ואדני זקן

-snowbunting‭ wrote about 4 years ago
+snowbunting‭ wrote over 4 years ago

 What about when it's a dalet? "בְּרִיךְ יְקָרָא דַיְיָ מֵאֲתַר" בֵּית שְׁכִנְתֵּיהּ